getlantern/www/README.md

 `make deploy` deploys to https://getlantern.org, plus all S3 mirrors.

+`make run` runs a local version at http://localhost:8000

 ## Translations

 To update translations, you need the transifex CLI tool.
 You can install this with: